Chue Lay

 Chue Lay (ခြူးလေး; born San Thaw Tar; 5 October 1993), formerly known as Nay Inzara (နေအဥ္ဇရာ) is a Burmese television and film actress of ethnic Rakhine descent who gained popularity after starring in the several MRTV-4 series.
 She has been nominated the Best Supporting Actress at the 2018 Myanmar Academy Awards for her performance in film Sign of Moe Pan Pwint.
+In 2025, she received a Myanmar Academy award (Best supporting actress for 2024) for her role as San Win Maw in film Bodaw King.

 Early life and education

 Chue Lay was born on 5 October 1993 in Thandwe, Rakhine State, Myanmar.
 She is the eldest child among two siblings, having a younger brother.
 She attended high school at Basic Education High School No. 4 Insein.
 She graduated from University of West Yangon with a degree in English.

 Career

 2012–2013: Acting debut

 In 2012, she started her career as a contestant in the new face actor choice contest "Pyaw Shwin Sayar Tha Yoke Saung Kabar" (Happy Acting World).
 Then she signed for five-year contract with MRTV-4 as their actress.
 She made her acting debut in the film Kyal Taeyar Tike Pwe (Star War), together with students from acting training class.
 She then starred in the films In Tin Tin Gwin, alongside Geib Wai Yan, and Twist, alongside Pyay Ti Oo.